SymfonyCasts/symfony7/sfcasts/many-to-many-foundry.md

 But wait a minute.
 These "random" droids - could you sense my sarcastic air quotes? - aren't random at all!
 They're the 3 same droids over and over again.
-The problem is that our `randomRange(1, 5)` function is only called *once*: so it's assigning the same 1 to 5 random droids to every one `Starship`: not quite the variety we were hoping for.
+The problem is that `randomRange(1, 5)` function is only called *once*: so it's assigning the same 1 to 5 random droids to every `Starship`.
+Not quite the variety we were hoping for.

 ## Closures & Foundry